10 Wonderful Sources of Support for Learning and Development

 Example: I want to be a professor in a university after completing a PhD.

-Example: I will apply to at least three universities for the post of a professor.
+Example: I will apply to at least three universities for the post of professor.

 Your goal should be achievable and realistic so that it becomes possible for you to reach it within a specific timeframe.
 Before you start working toward achieving your goal, check whether it is practically achievable or whether some additional steps are required to obtain the goal.

-Example- I will complete my PhD within four years to apply for the professorship in universities.
+Example- I will complete my PhD within four years to apply for a professorship at university.

 When setting goals, ask yourself: Is the goal relevant and within reach?
 If a goal doesn’t lead towards broader objectives, you should rethink it.